A Little History on SIPs

 In the 1990s SIPs saw the development of advanced computer added manufacturing (CAM) technology.
 Using these systems, computer aided drawings (CAD) can be converted to provide automated cutting machines to fabricate SIPs to the specific design of a building.
 CAD to CAM has streamlined the manufacturing process bringing further savings to home builders.

 Today, SIPs offer a high tech solution for residential and low rise non-residential buildings.
-Advances in computer added design and manufacturing allow SIPs to be produced to a high degree of accuracy to deliver flat, straight and true walls and roofs with a structural skin predominately of oriented strand board (OSB).
+Advances in computer aided design and manufacturing allow SIPs to be produced to a high degree of accuracy to deliver flat, straight and true walls and roofs with a structural skin predominately of oriented strand board (OSB).
 SIPs are available in 5 thicknesses ranging from 115mm to 315mm depending on design requirements.

 The design capabilities, exception strength and energy saving insulation make SIPs a twenty first century building material for high performance buildings.

 Builders Guide to Structural Insulated Panels (SIPs) Joseph Lstiburek